ilongluo/SplitCast/README.md

 # SplitCast
-The codes will be added soon after INFOCOM20.
+The codes of INFOCOM20 paper "Splitcast: Optimizing multicast flows in reconfigurable datacenter networks".